As I’m writing this story, it is January 6th, 2011.

 Yes, it’s great that a deserving family receives a million dollar Extreme Home Makeover.
 Yes, it’s nice that an undercover boss donates five grand to a working minimum wage earning mother so she can give her daughter the medication she needs.
 But it’s time to get real.

 Let’s remember that these so-called “reality shows” provide tear-jerking, rating boosting entertainment that single a few lucky individuals out, often ignoring the underlying issues that have lead to these people’s problems.
 Let’s see if we can relieve some symptoms instead of dealing with the cause.
-As long as the numbers from Nielsen are up, our sponsors will be satisfied!
+As long as the numbers from the Nielsen rating agency are up, our sponsors will be satisfied!

 There is a not so fine line between offering alleviation and engaging in exploitation.
 Today we’ll eat you up.
 Tomorrow we will spit you out.